jbakse/Systems_Lab/content/lesson_plans/oct_16.md

 1) **Limit** the time for each task to the time alloted.
 Don't go over.
 2) Use **all** of the the allotted time for each task.
 Don't stop early.

-### What went Right
+### What Went Right?
 *individually, 3 minutes*

-List as many things as you can that went well during your first intervention.
+Think of everything that went well during your first intervention.
 Consider planning, making, fielding, and documenting your intervention.
+List as many of these "findings" as you can.

 *groups, 7 minutes*

+Compare your lists.
-Choose the top 3 to 5 things and express them as a clear, complete sentence.
+Choose the most interesting 3 to 5 findings.
+Express them as a clear, complete sentence.

-### What went Wrong
+### What Went Wrong?
 *individually, 3 minutes*

-List as many things as you can that went badly during your first intervention.
+Think of everything that went worng during your first intervention.
 Consider planning, making, fielding, and documenting your intervention.
+List as many of these "findings" as you can.

 *groups, 7 minutes*

+Compare your lists.
-Choose the top 3 to 5 things and express them as a clear, complete sentence.
+Choose the most interesting 3 to 5 findings.
+Express them as a clear, complete sentence.

-### Describe your Intervention
+### Describe Your Intervention
 *individually, 5 minutes*

 Describe your intervention's *form*.